abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 ### Can we still use stochastic matrix?

-If we think about the multiple systems combined together as a single system, then the operations on multiple systems can also be defined using stochastic matrix.
+If we think about multiple systems together as a single system, then the operations on multiple systems can also be defined using stochastic matrix.
 Here the rows and columns of the stochastic matrix corresponds to the entries of the classical state set of the joint system.
 Remember that we can get the calssical state set of the joint system using the cartesian product of the classical state sets of the individual systems.

 Lets take usual example of two bits joint system $(X_1, X_2)$.
 The rows and columns of the stochastic matrix for this joint system will corresponds to a cartesian product set $\Sigma_1 \times \Sigma_2$.